kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

   ```

-## Authorize Cloud Config Connector for each Kubeflow project
+#### Authorize Cloud Config Connector for each Kubeflow project

 In the [Management cluster deployment](/docs/distributions/gke/deploy/management-setup/) we created the Google Cloud service account **${MGMT_NAME}-cnrm-system@${MGMT_PROJECT}.iam.gserviceaccount.com**
 this is the service account that Config Connector will use to create any Google Cloud resources.
 If your Management cluster and Kubeflow cluster live in different projects, you need to grant this Google Cloud service account sufficient privileges to create the desired
 resources in Kubeflow project.
+You only need to do this once for each Kubeflow project.

 The easiest way to do this is to grant the Google Cloud service account owner permissions on one or more projects.